radicallyopensecurity/Nonprofit-Ventures/actions-taken.md

 25. All new bestuursleden of Stichting NPV + Director is commited to participate
 26. Register the BV and Stichting with the KvK via notary, now that the structure and people are clear
 27. Gave ROS + NPV presentation at networking event - lots of interest!
 28. Planning lots of meetings and calls.
-Als responding to LinkedIn messages.
+Also responding to LinkedIn messages.